MJamshidnejad/nRF24L01P-For-STM32F1/README.md

 it is a fork of https://github.com/r2aiv/NRF24L01-1 (TNX @r2aiv). it has some improvement including:
-* Add nRF Timeout for freeze prventing
+* Add nRF Timeout for freeze preventing
 * Seperate pip addresses for working and initializing

 I hope be useful. :)